sergiocollado/potpourri/Notes_on_Embedded_Systems/Notes_on_squeduling.md

 scheduling is named as the 'tick' of the system.
 So the tasks are always scheduled at regular times when the 'tick' interrups the execution flow.

-The drawback of this scheme, is that with frequent context and task wwitches, the scheduling overhead is increased.
+The drawback of this scheme, is that with frequent context and task switches, the scheduling overhead is increased.
 If a high priority task is running and it is interrupted at the 'tick' time, but as it is the highest priority task and it is not blocked, it will be selected again as the task to be executed, so in this event, the context switch caused by the scheduling policy was completelly unnecesary.